 Jesus warned his followers about the unfaithful slave.

 1. In 1979 the Watchtower Society said JW's need to be united with the anointed remnant of the 144000 because they are the only ones who have a relationship with Jesus, 'They recognize that they are not spiritual Israelites in the new covenant mediated by Jesus Christ, nor part of the "chosen race, a royal priesthood, a holy nation."-1 Pet.
 2:9.
 24 Yet they do benefit from the operation of the new covenant.
 They benefit from this just as, in ancient Israel, the "alien resident" benefited from residing in among the Israelites who were in the Law covenant.-Ex.
 20:10; Lev.
 19:10, 33, 34; Rev. 7:9-15.
 25 To keep in relationship with "our Savior, God," the "great crowd" needs to remain united with the remnant of spiritual Israelites."
 Watchtower Nov 15, 1979 page 27 Benefiting from "One Mediator Between God and Men"

-In 2009 the Watchtower teaches something different.
+In 2009 the Watchtower Society teaches something different.
 They say, 'a limited number of anointed men have the responsibility of representing the slave class.
 They make up the Governing Body of Jehovah’s Witnesses. ..
 Whether we are “domestics,” who are part of the anointed remnant, or we are members of the great crowd, let it be our determination to cooperate fully with the faithful steward and its Governing Body.'
 Watchtower June 15, 2009, Article: 'The Faithful Steward and Its Governing Body.'

-2. JW's believe they can earn the prize of eternal life on a paradise earth by doing everything Jehovah requires as explained by JW.ORG.
+2. JW's believe they can earn the prize of eternal life on a paradise earth by doing everything Jehovah requires as explained by the organization.
 This false teaching is the proverbial 'carrot' that is dangled in front of JW's so they don't give up and stop working for their organization.
-Listen to the JW.ORG song, 'Keep Your Eyes On The Prize' on YouTube.Com.
+Listen to the JW song, 'Keep Your Eyes On The Prize' on YouTube.Com.

 3. When JW's obey the GB and congregation Elders they are rejecting Jehovah's law on not serving false Gods.
 Obedience to the organization is rebellion against God.
 God wants us to love Him with ALL our heart, mind, soul, and strength.
 Jehovah will bless you with eternal life and eternal love for your faithfulness only to Him.